Equity

 As mega forces power changes across the world, the world needs more infrastructure.
 Infrastructure impacts us all on a daily basis - from the roads we drive on to the energy we consume.
 As global listed infrastructure AUM grows, the asset class could play a role in portfolios for more types of investors, even those planning for retirement.
 Infrastructure’s long-term opportunity, diversification benefits, and strong inflation hedging characteristics, are all reasons why BlackRock expanded its LifePath Target Date Retirement funds in 2024 to include an allocation to publicly-listed infrastructure equity indices as part of their inflation hedging allocation.

-To read more about listed infrastructure
+To read more about infrastructure download the PDF

 Jay Jacobs